70 Is The New 62

 - For married couples, after the first spouse dies, the surviving spouse receives the larger of the two benefits.

-Let’s do some simple math to understand why you should delay claiming.
+Let’s do some simple math to understand why you should delay claiming to age 70.
 We’ll assume:

 - you’re age 66